vstinner/notes/cpython_community.rst

 * Bot to thanks automatically new contributors with cute emojis?
 "Congrats 🙌 for your first PR merged into CPython 🐍!" (do email notifications like emojis?)
+* Create subteams:

+  * IDLE
+  * asyncio
+  * Documentation
+  * Windows
+  * Workgroup Community // core-workflow
+  * XXX: need a bot on GitHub to restrict permissions to files/directories?

+* Missing in action: drop core dev for inactive developers?

 Links
 =====